Dansby Swanson Preview, Player Props: Cubs vs. Giants

 Dansby Swanson At The Plate

-- Swanson has driven home a run in 43 games this season (34.7%), including more than one RBI in 13.7% of his games and producing three or more of his team's runs on five occasions..
+- Swanson has had an RBI in 44 games this year (35.2%), including 17 multi-RBI outings (13.6%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.